Piotr1215/kubectl-container/README.md

 - popular tools: `curl, wget, git`
 - useful aliases

+Use this image if you want to monitor and develop for Kubernetes.
+This is my default image with all favourite tools and settings.

 ## How to use

 After running docker container, all the clusters running on the localhost should be available for `kubectl` command.

+### Aliases

+Make use of aliases defined for both shells *bash* and *zsh*

+__Instead of typing kubectl all the time, abbreviate it to just “k”__

+    alias k=kubectl

+__Check what is running on the cluster__

+    alias kdump='kubectl get all --all-namespaces'

+__Display helpful info for creating k8s resources imperatively__

+    alias krun='k run -h | grep “# “ -A2'

+__Quickly spin up busybox pod for diagnostic purposes__

+    alias kdiag='kubectl run -it --rm debug --image=busybox --restart=Never -- sh'

 ## Supported tags